mruballos/CPPinpoint/README.md

 #### Using the provided Graphical User Interface
   1. Download file from [www](https://github.com/mruballos/CPPinpoint/tree/master/www)
   2. Open the newly created apex folder
-  3. Replace the www folder,
+  3. Replace the www folder with our www folder
+  4. Refresh the ionic page that opened from the command "ionic serve"

   To view an example, visit [GUI_EX.md](https://github.com/mruballos/CPPinpoint/blob/master/GUI_EX.md)